 If the rest is 60 seconds or below this would tend to indicate incomplete recovery, if this is the case it is unlikely you will be able to hold the same weight throughout the session and will likely have to lower the weight for the last sets.

 Finally the yellow boxes at the far end are where you enter you weights and reps for the workout along with the date and any other relevant info.
 The above example shows 6 reps at 70kg done on the 1/3/17.
 You always enter the numbers horizontally.

 There you have it, hopefully that gives you a better understanding on what you are looking at when reading your next program.
-If you would like to find out more please contact one of the CoActive Health team.
+If you do not currently train with us but are considering personal training, don’t hesitate to get in touch.